PowerShell/PowerShell-RFC/1-Draft/RFC00XX-Native-Command-Error-Handling.md

 ### set -u/ Set-StrictMode

 In the example below, `set -u` behavior of `bash` is shown followed by the proposed behavior for PowerShell.
+This is not part of this proposal, but added for clarity.

 ```bash
 #!/bin/bash
 /bin/echo "Without set -u : No output - No error is produced"
 /bin/echo "$firstname"
 /bin/echo ""
 /bin/echo "With set -u : Equivalent to Set-StrictMode -Version 2.0"
 set -u
 /bin/echo "$firstname"